SwaggyYhy/MATANet/README.md

 # Multi-scale Adaptive Task Attention Network for Few-Shot Learning
 This code implements the Multi-scale Adaptive Task Attention Network (MATANet).

-Our code will be released soon.
+Our code is based on [CovaMNet](https://github.com/WenbinLee/CovaMNet).

 ## Citation
 If you find our work useful, please consider citing our work using the bibtex: